-Figure 4 - One of the rovers
+Figure 4 - One of the ground robots (Turtlebot 3 "waffle")

-The following system architecture has been adopted both for quadcopters and for rovers, thanks to the autopilot's flexibility and the ROS-based companion computer, which have made it possible to keep the software almost completely unaltered and changing only parameters depending from the hardware.
+Figure 5 illustrates the main components of each quadcopter and rover, except for the camera which is dedicated only to UAVs.
+The following system architecture has been adopted both for quadcopters and for rovers, thanks to the autopilot's flexibility and the ROS-based companion computer, which have made it possible to keep the software of both device types almost completely unaltered and changing only parameters depending from the hardware.